jwdevos/proliferous-tech-blog/content/blogs/20170621-ansible-and-cisco-ios-intro.md

 {{< blogimage "/img/posts/20170621-ansible-and-cisco-ios-intro/command_output.png" >}}
 The command will fail for the other device(s) specified in the hosts file because you didn't explicitly include them in the command.
 If you want to run Ansible commands on multiple devices you are better off building playbooks or even roles.
 That gets you into the next level of the Ansible territory.
 You can do all kinds of fun and powerful things including saving the output from the commands and making changes on the IOS devices.

 That concludes this short Ansible for IOS demonstration.
-Thanks for reading and as always, comments or questions are highly appreciated.
+Thanks for reading and as always: feel free to reach out on social media if you have any questions of comments.